-Yaiza is a small village very close to the Timanfaya National Park and its Mountains of Fire.
+Yaiza is a small village on the south-eastern edge of the Timanfaya National Park and its Mountains of Fire.
 Indeed it is so close that back in the 1700s when the volcanoes were very active Yaiza lay directly in the path of the lava.
 Many neighbouring towns were consumed by the lava but as it approached Zaiza the lava flow split.
 One stream went towards Uga and the other towards Playa Blanca.
 Zaiza, in the middle escaped unharmed.

 Places to visit near Yaiza

 Near to Yaiza is El Golfo which is a beautiful natural lake which has formed in the crater of a volcano.
 The lake is a beautiful green colour.

 The eerie landscape of Timanfaya National Park is well worth spending some time exploring.

 Playa Blanca sits to the south of Yaiza and is a popular resort.